Labour's New Deal for Working People

 And it has only just begun...

-On 10 October 2024, the Government published the Employment Rights Bill (ERB) 2024-2025 , promised within the first 100 days of the new Parliament with reforms including measures on ‘exploitative’ zero-hours contracts and ‘fire and rehire’ practices, and establishing protection from unfair dismissal, as well as entitlement to sick pay and parental leave rights from day one of employment
+On 10 October 2024, the Government published the Employment Rights Bill (ERB) 2024-2025, promised within the first 100 days of the new Parliament with reforms including measures on 'exploitative' zero-hours contracts and 'fire and rehire' practices, and establishing protection from unfair dismissal, as well as entitlement to sick pay and parental leave rights from day one of employment.
+The scope and significance of the 330-page Bill should not be underestimated.

-Stage two of the ERB*
+Progress of the ERB through Parliament

 Beyond the Employment Rights Bill